-- Connect I-jet Trace to the host computer using the USB micro cable. - 2 Connect I-jet Trace to the target board using the cable that matches the target board connector (MIPI-20 or MIPI-10).
+- Connect I-jet Trace to the host computer using the USB micro cable. - 2 Connect I-jet Trace to the target board using the cable that matches the target board connector (MIPI-20, MIPI-10, or Mictor-38).
 If a standard JTAG connector is used, you must first plug the ARM-20 to MIPI-20 adapter into the JTAG connector.